cyberversicherung.ch

 An umbrella term for malicious software designed to damage systems, steal data or disrupt operations.
 Malware includes viruses, trojans, ransomware and spyware.

-A security procedure that requires at least two independent proofs of identity — for example a password plus an SMS code or app confirmation.
-MFA reduces the risk of a successful attack by over 99%.
+A security procedure that requires at least two independent proofs of identity — for example a password plus an app confirmation.
+MFA makes account takeover substantially harder but does not replace other security controls.

 nFADP (Swiss Federal Act on Data Protection)

 The revised Swiss data protection law in force since September 2023.
-It requires appropriate technical and organisational protective measures and a reporting obligation for data breaches.
-Violations can be fined up to CHF 250,000.
+It requires appropriate technical and organisational measures.
+Certain intentional breaches by natural persons can be fined up to CHF 250,000; a data breach does not automatically result in a fine.

 Patch Management